Warming the Mailbox: Digital Advertising's Counterparts to Traditional Tactics

 According to Nielsen, the number of homes unreachable by traditional TV has increased by 48% in the past 8 years and the trend continues to grow.
 Without investing in CTV, marketers are missing the opportunity to reach over 234.5M viewers during 100% of their TV ad experiences.
 In other words, 234.5M viewers are no longer seeing any traditional TV ads and in order to influence these people and mitigate any loss of business, marketers should invest a portion of their television dollars in CTV.
 In my previous blog, I dive deeper into the benefits of CTV and how this digital tactic enables marketers to reach granular audiences with the right message at the right time on premium TV content.

 While it might not make sense for all marketers to completely shift away from traditional methods of advertising, in order to drive the most reach, influence, and return, they should be prioritizing a strategy that utilizes digital to complement their traditional tactics.
-Contact Rise using the form to learn more about how we can help implement and improve your digital strategy.
+Contact Rise to learn more about how we can help implement and improve your digital strategy.